mozilla-services/socorro/docs/drawio/README.rst

 Make sure to save and load source diagrams in SVG format.
 This allows us to grep the repository and find things in the diagrams.

-Make sure to export in PNG format for the docs.

-After making changes, commit both the source and exported versions to git.
+After making changes, commit the SVG to git and double-check the text around the diagram to make sure it's still correct.